Skip to main content

 How is redundancy managed on Equinix?

-Equinix Fabric is operated as a fully redundant platform with Primary and Secondary chassis and customers are able to choose the right level of redundancy in their architecture.
-Equinix is building redundancy into our backbone by enabling dual NSPs in each remote connection route.
-The ring shape topology allows us to fail-over to a secondary route when required.
+Equinix Fabric is operated as a fully redundant platform with Primary and Secondary chassis and customers can choose the right level of redundancy in their architecture.
+Equinix Fabric’s underlying network is designed to be highly available, reliable, and resilient using diverse carriers and diverse routes between all locations globally.

 What monitoring capabilities are available on Equinix Fabric?